 You can get your flu shot at your primary care doctor’s office or at your local pharmacy.

-Adults 65 years and older are at higher risk for developing serious complications from the flu.
-This year, flu vaccination is even more important.
-Receiving the flu vaccine can lower your chances of getting seasonal flu and needing medical care during the COVID-19 pandemic.
+Adults 65 years and older are at higher risk for developing serious complications.
+Receiving the flu vaccine can lower your chances of getting seasonal flu.
 Don’t delay, get your flu shot today!

 Links and Resources

 Benefits of Flu Vaccination

 Influenza is a serious disease that can lead to hospitalization and serious complications.
 While every flu season is different, an annual seasonal flu vaccine is the best way to reduce the chances that you will get seasonal flu and spread it to others.
 When more people get vaccinated against the flu, the less it can spread throughout the community.